jon-jacky/home/commonplace.md

 - <https://www.fugue.co/blog/2015-11-11-guide-to-emacs.html> - Recreates
   Archy-like philosophy and workflow in emacs, including some
   customizations: "Ace Jump Mode ... works a bit like Jef Raskin's Leap feature from days gone by."
-Explicitly references the Archy predecessor, Canon Cat (see 11-19 Oct below).
+Explicitly references Archy's predecessor, the Canon Cat (see 11-19 Oct below).

  6 Dec 2018